strozfriedberg/cobaltstrike-config-extractor/README.rst

 Stroz Friedberg wants to work with the security community to make these open source tools the most comprehensive available for working with Cobalt Strike Beacons.
 If you encounter a bug, have research to share on Beacons, spot a typo in the documentation, want to request new functionality, etc. please submit an issue!
 If you want to contribute code or documentation to the project, please submit a PR and we will review it!
-All contributions will be subject to the license included in the repo.
+Note that all contributions will be subject to the `Apache-2.0 license <LICENSE>`_ included in the repo.